BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * The background image for "Situs Inversus" Hokkaido was using the "Hokkaido Snow Festival" image instead.
   * One of the contestants in the "Dartmoor Garden Show" had incorrect intel for Contracts Mode.
-* **Plans:**
-  * Slowly going through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
-Personal issues and other games got in the way of updates here for a while, sorry.

 ---